KesavasaiT/sentivision-1/README.md

 ## Description
 sentivision is an application that allows a user to upload a video of a person speaking.
 The app then uses computer vision and a pretrained face recognition/analysis model released by Meta to predict the emotions of the person's face.
 Additionally, their spoken words are transcribed by a voice recognition model, and that text is then processed with a natural language processing model to estimate the emotions in the text.
 The two structures representing emotions are then compared, and if the disparity is large enough, then the UI display classifies the person as being ingenuine.

-**A analytics portal is currently under development with graphs and data analytics of the produced CSV files**

 ## Inspiration

 After having watched a mildly unhealthy amount of true crime interrogations on YouTube, it became clear to some of our team members that technology is often used by law enforcement to enhance their criminal investigations.
 For instance, the polygraph test uses features of multiple bodily actions to detect if a suspect is lying.
 However, these technologies are often inaccurate, with polygraphs in fact being known for giving wrong results.
 So, we were curious about how machine learning could be used in this effort.